Ithaca College Jazz Ensemble 2015-16 Composition Contest

 2. No transcriptions or arrangements (except arrangements of the composer's own works) will be eligible.
 Ithaca College students, faculty or staff (or direct family members of a student, faculty or staff member) are not eligible to enter the contest.

 3. The composition may already have been performed, but shall have been written in the past three years of the contest deadline.

 4. The purpose of the prize is to encourage the composition and performance of the highest possible quality of jazz ensemble literature.
 Therefore, the composition should be conceived and constructed to ensure an effective performance by professional, university and high school honors jazz ensembles.
-Pieces will be judged on (1) overall musical quality, (2) playability/appropriateness for high school, college-age and professional bands alike, and (3) proper/professional notation.
+Pieces will be judged on (1) overall musical quality, (2) playability/appropriateness for high school, college-age and professional bands alike, and (3) proper/professional notation, score/part preparation and readability.

 5. Entries shall be no longer than 10 minutes in length.

 6. Compositions must be submitted with a full score, full set of parts and compact disc recording.
 Compositions without recordings or complete parts will not be considered.
 Computer / MIDI recordings will be accepted, but a recording of a live reading/rehearsal or performance is preferred.

 7. The submissions must be completely anonymous.
 Therefore, the composer’s name must not appear on score, parts or CD, nor be audible on the enclosed CD (if the composer's name is announced at the recorded performance, that portion should be edited out).
 The envelope containing the printed entry form confirmation email (see "How to enter the contest" below for the link to the online entry form) and a check or money order for $25 made out to "Ithaca College" should be included in the envelope.
 The date of composition must appear on the title page.
 Entry fees will not be returned for any reason.